-First, the very low truck usage percentages in the results (which could seem unrealistic) must be justified.
+First, the very low truck usage percentages in the results (which could seem unrealistic)

+Figure 17: Long-haul services usage by mode for flexible and strict stakeholders must be justified.
 The LSP has total freedom to decide the long-haul services as we assumed that customers use the a-modal booking option, thus the percentage of truck utilization is very low compared to what happens very often in reality, as customers trust more truck services and force LSPs to use those services.
 In general, the results show that relaxing this constraint increase the utilization of less costly and polluting modes, improving the efficiency and sustainability of the logistics network.